top of page

 The Integral Light Process

+The Integral Light Process is designed to work simultaneously with the emotional and physical levels of your system.
 It helps you tune in and gain insight into the underlying stresses your body has been holding — often quietly, often for years.

 Light works gently but deeply.
 It assists you in softening the chronic holding patterns created by suppressed or unprocessed emotion.
+These patterns are not “psychological issues” — they are physiological states that carry an ongoing energy cost.

 As the system softens, your emotional state naturally improves.
 Defensive tension reduces.
 The body shifts out of bracing mode and back toward repair mode, where healing becomes possible again.